SattuSupCodes/SattuSupCodes/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [shatakshisingh2005@gmail.com](mailto:shatakshisingh2005@gmail.com)
-* 🧠  I'm learning C-programming, Powershell, Frontend
+* 🧠  I'm learning Python, Flask, PowerShell
 * ⚡  I'm on a secret mission... can't reveal what tho

 ### Skills